radareorg/radare2-extras/r2wars/README.md

 * Which architectures will be used in the competition?

-x86, mips, arm, gb
+x86, mips, arm

 * That's cool, but which specific models of cpu?

 x86: -a x86 -b 32
 mips: -a mips -b 32
 arm: -a arm -b 64
-gb: -a gb -b 8

 I think arm64 is better than arm32/16 for the competition, but thumb/arm switches could be really tricky.

-* Will x86 programs compete against gb or arm ones?
+* Will x86 programs compete against mips or arm ones?

 No, despite being possible, because ESIL abstracts the execution of machine code.
-But in this tournament we will only make x86 programs fight against other x86 programs, and the same goes for arm, mips and gb.
+But in this tournament we will only make x86 programs fight against other x86 programs, and the same goes for arm and mips.

 Maybe this can be an interesting option for next year.
 But not this time.